FOSSEE/learn_django/tutorial_1_intro/slide_1.md

 [Image of Django logo]

-Slide 6
+Slide 6 [00:33 | 01:16]
 ----------------

 **What is a web application**

 ![Block diagram of Web application](https://raw.githubusercontent.com/FOSSEE/learn_django/master/tutorial_1_intro/webapp_diag.png 'Web Application Block diagram')
+** Narration for this slide **

-  - A web application is an application that is stored on a remote computer on the internet that can be accessed by a 		user through a web browser
+  - An application stored on a remote computer i.e. server
+  - A server can be accessed by a user through a web browser
-  - A user communicates with the server by sending a 'request' through a browser
+  - A user communicates with the server by sending a 'request'
-  - This 'request' contains essential information/data or commands
-  - The web application accepts the 'request'
-  - It carries out actions as per the information provided within the request
+  - The web application carries out actions as per the request
-  - It uses a 'database' to as means of storing and manipulating information that may be required for the user in the 		future
+  - It has 'database' to store and manipulate data
-  - The web application can read from, add to, delete from OR update the information in the database
-  - After the web application has completed carrying out actions, it sends a response to the user
+  - It sends a response to the user
   - The user's browser then displays this response

-Slide 7
+Slide 7 [00:16 | 01:32]
 ------------------

 **What is a web Framework**